angela1C/Programming-and-Scripting-Project/README.md

 At the command line enter python <program_name> for example: $ python project_iris.py

 The python program can also be run inside the environment of an iPython session using the `%run` command.
  `% run project_iris.py`
- I used `ipython` to run interactive code as I was developing the script.
+ I used `ipython` to run interactive code.
+This was very useful in testing sections of the script, rather than running the entire python script for each change.

+ There are several plots produced by the script.
+I have saved these to .png files in the images folder of the repository.
+The plots can be printed by uncommenting the 'plt.show()` command.
+Some of these plots are shown in this Readme file below.

+ The output of the python script (excluding plot images) can be saved to a text file by appending `>'filename.txt'`.
+ I have saved the output in this repository in a file called 'iris_output.txt' for convenience.

 ### Loading python libraries